openshift/infrastructure-provider-onboarding-guide/docs/certification/index.md

 ```

 Use the two archives created by the commands above to begin troubleshooting.
 The must gather archive provides a snapshot view into the whole cluster.
 The inspection archive will contain information about the sonobuoy namespace only.

+#### Do I Need a Dedicated Test Environment

+When issues like this arise, you can see error events in the `openshift-provider-certification` namespace (`oc get events -n openshift-provider-certification`) or even missing plugin pods.
+Also, sometimes sonobuoy does not detect the issues ([SPLAT-524](https://issues.redhat.com/browse/SPLAT-524)) and the certification environment will run until the timeout, with unexpected failures.